fseoane/pulpo/README.md

 ### 3.Execution
-Once installed at /opt/pulpo and configured (i.e. in /etc/pulpo.conf) ypu can run it by:
+Once installed at /opt/pulpo and configured (i.e. in /etc/pulpo.conf) you can run it by:

                  /opt/pulpo/pulpo -c /etc/pulpo.conf